christinachee/docs/how-to-guide/customize/custom-domain.md

 # Custom domain

 Set up a custom domain to let your users to access the Authgear pages with your unique, brand-centric domain name.
-You can use a custom domain (e.g. `auth.yourdomain.com`) instead of the Authgear generated domain (e.g. `<YOUR_APP>.authgear-apps.com`).
+You can use a custom domain (e.g. `auth.yourdomain.com`) instead of the Authgear generated domain (e.g. `<YOUR_APP>.authgear.cloud`).

 {% hint style="info" %}
 A paid subscription is required for setting up a custom domain.